 Jillian Hall – B.VetMed.CertAVP (VetGP )MRCVS – Veterinary Surgeon

 Jillian graduated from the Royal Veterinary College in 2004.
 She has practiced in the local area since then, joining our Kingsnorth branch in 2009.
 Jillian gained her certificate in Advanced Veterinary Practice in 2012, inspired by her particular interest in surgery.

 Esther joined us in February 2009 and is based predominantly at our Tenterden surgery.
 Esther has been working in Kent for over 10 years following qualifying in 1994, and has an interest in Acupuncture.

 Jenny Murrell – BVetMed.MRCVS – Veterinary Surgeon

 Jenny graduated from The Royal Veterinary College in 2010.
-Jenny joined our Kingsnorth branch in 2012 and divides her time between our Kingsnorth and Wye branches.
-In her spare time she enjoys photography with her fiancé, Andy and also horse riding.
+Jenny joined our Kingsnorth branch in 2012 and moved to our Rye branch in 2018.
+In her spare time she enjoys photography with her husband, Andy and also horse riding.